Supported Site SUNY Geneseo: Teacher-In-Residence

 - Recruiting students who have not come to Geneseo with the idea of physics teaching has been difficult.
 We need to engage more students who might be "on the fence" and not yet identified as potential teachers.

 - Food is an important motivator to getting students to meetings.

 - More students attended Monday and Tuesday night tutoring sessions early in the semester.
 Later on they were relying on one another.

-- Schedule TIR Office Hours on the night right before assignments are due in the Phys 123 class.
+- Schedule TIR office hours on the night right before assignments are due in the calculus-based introductory physics Phys 123 class.

 - Scheduling of the methods course later in the day would make the TIR available for participating in the instruction of that course.

 - Scheduling more flexibility in the office hours to visit introductory labs, etc.